phungdiep1997/xxx/07_lecture.rst

   mutils.func_name(xyz)
   import this #  why import twice but print once?

-- how import works? - how it choose what to import?
+- how import works? - how it choose what to import? (import_path)
+- import once: try to `import this` twice to see

 Namespace & global variable
 ---------------------------